 How short is too short past a certain age?
 That’s a question I struggled with when I wore this cute shift dress.

-A few weeks ago I bought this pretty navy and pink floral shift dress for the rewardStyle conference.
+I bought this pretty navy and a pink floral shift dress for the rewardStyle conference a while back.
 I loved the colors and the cheery pattern, and it looked great on me in the dressing room.
 But when I got home and tried it on with a pair of shoes, I wondered about the length.

 You can see how pretty the print is and how, other than the hem, the dress is quite classic and fairly modest.

 It’s got a lovely bateau neckline and pretty three-quarter length sleeves.
 The navy base color gives it credibility and authority, and the touches of pink, light blue, and white in the florals add femininity.
 I thought it was a great dress for a fashion-related conference where I would be attending seminars and sponsor meetings.

 The slit sleeves are my favorite thing about the dress.
 They’re so unique.

 Most of the bloggers and staff who attend rewardStyle are quite young ( 20’s/30’s), so I wanted to find something to wear that was youthful, but not junior, something fun, but not silly, and something colorful but not loud.
 This dress checked all the boxes for me.